crazy-matt/pre-commit-manager/README.md

 ```
 .
 ├── .gitignore
 ├── .pre-commit-config.yaml.yaml            => Hooks configured for this repo
-├── .pre-commit-hooks.yaml              => Index of the Pre-Commit custom hooks offered by Pre-Commit Manager
+├── .pre-commit-hooks.yaml                  => Index of the Pre-Commit hooks offered by Pre-Commit Manager
+├── pre-commit-hooks                        => Hooks offered by Pre-Commit Manager
+│   ├── detect-unsigned-commit.sh           => Hook for unsigned commits detection
-├── detect-unencrypted-ansible-vault.sh => Hook for unencrypted Ansible vaults detection
+│   ├── detect-unencrypted-ansible-vault.sh => Hook for unencrypted Ansible vaults detection
-├── detect-unsigned-commit.sh           => Hook for unsigned commits detection
+│   ├── terragrunt-validate.sh              => Hook running 'terragrunt validate-inputs' and 'terragrunt validate'
 ├── sources                                 => Manager sources
 │   ├── collection                          => A list of configuration examples that can be used to manually update your .pre-commit-config.yaml
 │   │   ├── aws.yaml
 │   │   ├── docker.yaml
 │   │   ├── markdown.yaml
 │   │   ├── shell.yaml
 │   │   └── terraform.yaml
 │   ├── baseline.yaml                       => Pre-Commit configuration being deployed automatically in its latest release in your repositories
 │   ├── install-precommit.sh                => Installtion script of Pre-Commit Manager
 │   └── uninstall-precommit.sh              => Uninstalltion script of Pre-Commit Manager
 └── README.md
 ```